ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 # Conclusion: Measuring Success

-You've put together a great hiring process, the team is happy, you're running sprints like a pro, and your architecture is withstanding the growing demands of the business. at feels good, but how do you know if it's enough?
+You've put together a great hiring process, the team is happy, you're running sprints like a pro, and your architecture is withstanding the growing demands of the business.
+That feels good, but how do you know if it's enough?
 How do we measure our own success and performance as a technical leader or CTO?

 One way to look at defining greatness in this role might be from a CFO s perspective: how efficiently can a CTO deploy an R&D budget and convert that into engineering and product output?